sarahinesb/sql-portfolio/cafe_sales/README.md

 The dataset was imported from a CSV file into MySQL.

-Data cleaning and transformation steps are documented in `analysis.sql`.
+Data cleaning and transformation steps are documented in `02_cleaning.sql`.